An overview of rezonateR for Rezonator users

 and it’s originally an auto or foreign field, I will warn you about this

-change, so you can run changeField()
+change, so you can run changeField() again if you want to

 change your mind.